muradaghyv/contextual_embeddings/notes.md

 * Created `report.pdf` document that reports 3 outcomes of 3 different models with 3 different queries;

 * `retrieval.ipynb` script was corrupted in the previous commit.
 I have re-written and re-commited it.

+## Notes 01.06.2025
+* Dataset files were in *.json* which was lists of dictionaries, but in documentation it has been written that training data should be just dictionaries, not list of them.
+I have fixed it, converted them to **.jsonl** files.

+* Some dataset files contained English prompts, I converted them to Azerbaijani propmpts

+* Modified the overall structure of the project.
+Divided the overall project into 2 main folders: `data/` which contains dataset files, results and other documents, whereas `src/` folder contains source codes.

+### TODO:
+* Should I create 2 datasets: validation data and training data for finetuning; or should I combine all dataset files into just 1 training data? *I should clarify this point.*

+* Is it better to add `FlagEmbedding` directory to the main project directory?
+Should clarify this.

+* Should make training process on 1, or maximum 2 days.
+Should create a training script.